-How are serious road injuries distributed by transport mode?
+How are serious road injuries distributed by transport mode and crash opponent?

 Answer

-In the hospital registration, cyclists are by far the largest group among serious road injuries (see Figure 2).
-In 2021, 71% (about 4,600) of the serious road injuries in the hospital registration were cyclists.
-In comparison: about one third of the road deaths are cyclists and the number of road deaths among cyclists roughly equals that among car occupants (see SWOV fact sheet Road deaths in the Netherlands).
+In the hospital discharge register LBZ, cyclists are by far the largest group among serious road injuries (see Figure 2).
+In 2022, 70% (about 5,500) of the serious road injuries in the hospital registration were cyclists.
+In comparison: in 2022, about four out of ten road deaths were cyclists and the number of cyclists among road deaths has been the largest group for a number of years now (see SWOV fact sheet Road deaths in the Netherlands).

 Afbeelding

-Figure 2 Distribution of serious road injuries in the Netherlands by transport mode in 2021, based on LBZ registration.
-Source: DHD and SWOV, (see [1] [2]).
+Figure 2 Distribution of serious road injuries in the Netherlands by transport mode in 2022, based on LBZ registration.
+Source: DHD and SWOV.

-In 2021, 63% (about 4,300) of the serious road injuries were injured in a crash not involving a motor vehicle.
-Among hospital-registered seriously injured cyclists the share amounted to 82% (about 3,800).
+In 2022, 61% (about 5,100) of the serious road injuries were injured in a crash not involving a motor vehicle.
+Among hospital-registered seriously injured cyclists the share amounted to 82%.
+In particular, these are cyclists injured in a single-bicycle crash (with no crash opponent), a bicycle-bicycle crash, or a bicycle-pedestrian crash.

 Afbeelding

 Figure 3.
-The risk of serious injury (serious injuries per distance travelled) in the Netherlands for various transport modes, averaged over 2018-2019 and 2020-2021, determined on the basis of the hospital discharge register LBZ.
+The risk of being seriously injured (number of serious road injuries per distance travelled) in the Netherlands for different transport modes, averaged over 2018-2019 and 2020-2021 based on LBZ.
 Sources: Statistics Netherlands, DHD and SWOV.

 Image